elg1e/elg1e-Vintage/README.md

 ## Content

-The description for each of the images on the website was taken from [wikipedia](https://www.wikipedia.org/), [Ancient Origins](https://www.ancient-origins.net/artifacts-other-artifacts/ten-amazing-artifacts-ancient-world-002105)
+The description for each of the images on the website was taken from [wikipedia](https://www.wikipedia.org/), [Ancient Origins](https://www.ancient-origins.net/artifacts-other-artifacts/ten-amazing-artifacts-ancient-world-002105) and [iwm](https://www.iwm.org.uk/history/8-peculiar-battle-trophies-taken-from-the-front)

 ## Media